MateoMat/PHARMA_WEEKLY_SELL_OUT_ESTIMATION/02.Data preprocessing - stage 1/README.md

 # 02.Data preprocessing - stage 1

+### 0.Cleaning product dimension
+Internal data comes from 1938 customers.
+Each of them has an independent transaction system - this means that product names and identifiers will never be unique and in addition it changes over time.
+The most labor-intensive process before starting the analysis is to create a product dimension that will 100% download data for a specific product - taking into account the correct ID, names and changes over time for each.

+:+1: After completing the above steps, a table was created **dim.PRODUCTS**

-### 1.Creating table with raw aggregated data for weekly model
+### 1. Creating table with raw aggregated data for weekly model

 After finalizing the decision to qualify customers for the model described in [previous section](https://github.com/MateoMat/PHARMA_WEEKLY_SELL_OUT_ESTIMATION/tree/master/01.Data%20Mining), we collect from the database the sum of sales volumes aggregated by weeks for modeling product.